Artistic Team

 Brent is also an advocate for new music.
 In 2024-2025, four of his works were premiered as composer and arranger, and he has founded two composition initiatives to support composers, including The Venice Chorale Choral Composition Competition.
 A graduate of Missouri State University and the University of South Florida, Brent holds degrees in Piano Performance and Conducting.
 He has studied with esteemed mentors Markus Stenz (Hanns Eisler School of Music-Berlin), Gerard Schwarz (Frost School of Music), James Bass (UCLA), Kenneth Kiesler (University of Michigan), and Leonardo Catalanotto (Scarlatti Conservatory, Sicily).

-Youth Chorus Director
+Youth Choir Director

 NATALIA VAN GENDEREN